openshift/openshift-client-python/readme.md

 print('Current project: {}'.format(oc.get_project_name()))
 ```

-This approach also works if you are using the library within a Pod container -- the `oc` binary automatically
+It is simple to use the API within a Pod.
+The `oc` binary automatically
-detects it is running in a container and the injected serviceaccount token/cacert.
+detects it is running within a container and automatically uses the Pod's serviceaccount token/cacert.

 It is good practice to setup at least one tracking context within your application so that
-you will be able to easily analyze what 'oc' invocations where made on your behalf and the result
+you will be able to easily analyze what `oc` invocations where made on your behalf and the result
-of those operations. *Note that details about all 'oc' invocations performed within the context will
+of those operations. *Note that details about all `oc` invocations performed within the context will
 be stored within the tracker.
 Therefore, do not use a single tracker for a continuously running
 process -- it will consume memory for every oc invocation.*